← Articles

 How to generate a second Google Maps API key for CSV imports

-Let's create a new API key specifically for CSV imports.
-You'll use the same Google Cloud project that contains your existing maps configuration.
+Create a new API key specifically for CSV imports, in the same Google Cloud project as your existing configuration.

 Open the Google Cloud Console and navigate to APIs & Services → Credentials.